Six Questions to Add to Your AV RFP

 What virtual solutions do you have in place?

 Even if you’re not anticipating a virtual component, you should know they can support these needs if they arise.
-Do they have their own virtual platform, offer virtual production, and handle virtual logistics?
+Do they have their own virtual event platform, offer virtual production, and handle virtual logistics?

 How are you leveraging technology to ensure event success?